 Money was used to fund booster swimming lessons for children in Year 5 and 6.
 Approximately 91% of our Year 6 cohort met the National Curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25 metres, using a range of strokes effectively and are able to perform safe self-rescue before leaving for secondary school.
 The 9% of children that did not achieve this were due to have a further block of booster swimming sessions.
 We would have expected this figure to rise to approximately 95% by the end of the 2019/2020 academic year.

 Our partnership with Bristol University Sport continued and we would have welcomed elite student athletes to Birdwell in the spring/ summer of 2020 with the aim of giving our children an insight into high level sport coupled with higher education.
 Funding was also earmarked to cover the cost of cycling training delivered by Life Cycle UK for children in Year 4 and Year 6.

 To encourage physical activity and healthy eating, funding was used to pay for the cost of providing Forest School and gardening resources.
 Chartwells, our school catering company, provided healthy eating workshops for Year 1, Year 2, Year 3 and Year 5.

-The under spend caused by Covid-19 is predicted to be significant with the exact figure to be established soon.
-These funds will be used to pay for additional online resources to aid adapted PE delivery, replenish whole school PE equipment stocks that have been diminished as consequence of Covid-19, create a permanent Daily Mile course and used for booster swimming sessions (the number of children not yet attaining the National Curriculum in Year 6 swimming requirement is higher than usual due to the extended break in provision).
-Rolled over funds will be spent by Wednesday 31st March.
+The under-spend caused by Covid-19 was used to pay for additional online resources to aid adapted PE delivery, replenish whole school PE equipment stocks that have been diminished as consequence of Covid-19, create a permanent Daily Mile course and used for booster swimming sessions (the number of children not yet attaining the National Curriculum in Year 6 swimming requirement is higher than usual due to the extended break in provision).